rrd108/nuxt-api-shield/README.md

     },
     delayOnBan: true  // delay every response with +1sec when the user is banned, default is true
-    errorMessage: "Too Many Requests",  // error message when the user is banned, default is "Too Many Requests" */
+    errorMessage: "Too Many Requests",  // error message when the user is banned, default is "Too Many Requests"
+    retryAfterHeader: false, // when the user is banned add the Retry-After header to the response, default is false */
   },
 });